by Catherine Watts

 Born in 1976 in Kalamazoo, Michigan, Titus Kaphar was first introduced to art while taking an art history course in college.
 During that time he taught himself to paint by visiting museums in the area.

 Kaphar’s work often incorporates multidimensional and sculptural aspects.
 In some of his art, canvases are slashed and dangling off the frame, or hanging over another painting.
-By using techniques including cutting, crumpling, and shredding, Kaphar creates art that acknowledges the unspoken truths of history.
+By using techniques including cutting, crumpling, and shredding,.
+As a result, Kaphar creates art that acknowledges the unspoken truths of history.

 One such example is his portrait of Thomas Jefferson.
 Painted in the neoclassical style, Kaphar then attached a nude portrait of Sally Hemmings’ in the corner, underneath Thomas Jefferson’s portrait painting.
 This piece, in particular, spoke to me as a University of Virginia graduate who has always had mixed feelings towards her supposedly benevolent school founder.